hugomanguinhas/europeana_experiments/exp-iri/README.md

 # Assessment of IRIs in Europeana data

+This github project contains the source code that was developed to collect the necessary information and process it for this investigation.

+Contact: Hugo Manguinhas (hugo.manguinhas@europeana.eu)

 ## 1. Introduction

 The recent effort to migrate Europeana data to the new Virtuoso triple store has surfaced a problem of invalid [IRIs](https://www.ietf.org/rfc/rfc3987.txt) (the extension to [URIs](https://tools.ietf.org/html/rfc3986) to support characters beyond the ASCII character set) which is presently blocking many metadata records from being published in the new Europeana triple store (see our recent [blogpost](http://labs.europeana.eu/blog/europeana-sparql-endpoint)).
 In fact, this issue had already been identified by Ontotext upon the first export to the previous triple store, however with a lesser degree.